monaca/monaca-cli/README.md

 Installation instructions
 ----

+If you don't have have Node.js installed, please download it [from here](http://nodejs.org/) or install it with your favorite package manager.

-If you have node.js installed you can install it by using:
+When that's done you can install the Monaca CLI by using:

 ```bash
 $ npm install -g monaca